fengyoulin/graceful/README.md

 }
 ```
 **Signals:**
-- Use `SIGINT` and `SIGKILL` to terminate the process.
+- Use `SIGINT` to terminate the process.
 - Use `SIGHUP` to perform a graceful restart.

 **Easy Extend:**
 - Use the control server provided by `graceful.NewControlServer()`.
-- Use the command channel `CommandCh` in go code.
+- Use the command channel `CommandChannel` in go code.